 Things to do in Argentina

-The northern regions of the country offer an exciting blend of colonial heritage, natural beauty and an indigenous flavour, while the spectacular Iguazu Falls, surrounded by the lush forest of the Iguazu National Park, are a must see.
-Visitors can enjoy a day of wine tasting in Mendoza, or head west towards the Chilean border and marvel at the Andes Mountain Range.
-The curious mix of desert, snow-capped mountains, sandy beaches and majestic glaciers in the Patagonia region is extraordinary, and the world's southern-most city, Ushuaia, nestled on the Tierra del Fuego archipelago, is a departure point for those keen on a trip to Antarctica and also offers some of the best brown trout fishing in the world.
+The northern regions of the country showcase an exciting blend of colonial heritage, natural beauty and indigenous culture, while the spectacular Iguazú Falls, surrounded by the lush rainforest of Iguazú National Park, are a must-see.
+Visitors can enjoy a day of wine tasting in Mendoza or head west toward the Chilean border to marvel at the Andes.
+The unique mix of arid desert, snow-capped mountains, windswept beaches, and majestic glaciers in the Patagonian region is extraordinary.
+Ushuaia, the world's southernmost city, nestled in the Tierra del Fuego archipelago, is a popular departure point for cruises to Antarctica and also offers world-class brown trout fishing.

 The sights and sounds of Buenos Aires are a major draw for many.
-Travellers can stroll along the tree-lined parks and boulevards, visit Evita Peron's grave at La Recoleta Cemetery, explore La Boca, the city's most popular barrio, and take in the Latin American flair by enjoying a romantic night of tango.
+Travellers can stroll along tree-lined parks and boulevards, visit the grave of Eva Perón, Argentina's iconic first lady and champion of the poor, at La Recoleta Cemetery, explore La Boca, the city's most iconic barrio, and soak in the Latin American flair with a romantic night of tango.

-Buses are the most cost effective way to navigate the country and, for longer journeys, domestic flights are available at affordable prices.
-The best time of year to visit Argentina is during the autumn months from March to June, when the weather is a little cooler.
+Buses are the most cost-effective way to navigate the country, and for longer journeys, domestic flights are widely available at reasonable prices.
+The best time to visit Argentina is during the autumn months, from March to May, when the weather is cooler and more comfortable for travel.

-With so much to see and so little time, there will never be a better choice than packing up and heading off to Argentina for the adventure of a lifetime.
+With so much to see and so little time, there has never been a better moment to set off for Argentina, where the adventure of a lifetime awaits.

 Cabildo photo